stephangriesel/telerik-blogs/kendoreact-r2-2019-webinar-recap.md

 **Is there a drop target to go along with the new draggable?**
 No, it's fairly easy to track the last coordinates of the Draggable selected and when released by the user.
 The ability to set those coordinates I have exposed in a [Draggable StackBlitz Demo](https://stackblitz.com/edit/kendoreact-r2-2019-draggable?file=app/main.jsx) altered version of our draggable demo.
 I do understand if this is not what you are looking for and can say that if you have ideas for the Draggable API, please visit our public [feedback portal](https://feedback.telerik.com/kendo-react-ui).

-**Can we format date in textbox for datetime control currently its showing as dd/mm/yyyy but suppose if i want to show as dd/MMM/yyyy after date selection?**
+**Can we format the date in the textbox for DateTime control.
+Currently it's showing as dd/mm/yyyy but suppose if I want to show it as dd/MMM/yyyy after date selection?**
-I have setup a [StackBlitz DateTime Demo](https://stackblitz.com/edit/kendoreact-r2-2019-date-time-picker-format?file=app/main.jsx) to show exactly how to do this, the DateTimePicker has a prop named format, which you can simply pass the string`dd/MMM/yyyy` and you get the three letter month instead of the two digit month.
+I have set up a [StackBlitz DateTime Demo](https://stackblitz.com/edit/kendoreact-r2-2019-date-time-picker-format?file=app/main.jsx) to show exactly how to do this, the DateTimePicker has a prop named format, which you can simply pass the string`dd/MMM/yyyy` and you get the three letter month instead of the two digit month.

 **Is the Virtual scroll for the KendoReact Grid pagination server side or client side?**
 It can be both.
 Depends on where you are loading your data from and how you want to handle it.
 The Grid itself does not necessarily bind directly to your server-side logic, so whatever you have in terms of a data fetching setup (full client-side, or server-side) will work for virtualization.

-**Is there any option available to take screenshot like capturing screen on button click and ask to attach and send as email?**
+**Is there any option available to take a screenshot like capturing screen on button click and ask to attach and send an email?**
 No, but if this is something you feel would make a great component as part of KendoRact, let us know on the public [feedback portal](https://feedback.telerik.com/kendo-react-ui).

 **Does the pure Kendo React grid now implement all the functionality of the jQuery grid wrapper?**
-At this point it would be some smaller features here and there, but overall we cover the same features (if not more when thinking about column virtualization) and you should be safe to migrate over.
+At this point, it would be some smaller features here and there, but overall we cover the same features (if not more when thinking about column virtualization) and you should be safe to migrate over.

-**Is that Kendo React component storybook available somewhere?
+**Is that Kendo React component [StoryBook](https://storybook.js.org/) available somewhere?
 (I missed the link if there was one)?**
-John Bristowe has that [on his private repo](https://github.com/jbristowe/kendoreact-storybook), so you should go fork it and check it out!
+John Bristowe has that [on his private repo](https://github.com/jbristowe/kendoreact-storybook), so you should go fork it and open up the project locally, it's pretty cool and a great way to learn StoryBook!

 **I use the Kendo UI for jQuery and Kendo UI for Angular, but I am not able to find the same component in react ?**
 All of these libraries are evolving naturally based on feedback.
 If a component is missing definitely let us know by submitting feedback on our public [feedback portal](https://feedback.telerik.com/kendo-react-ui).